pyudev/pyudev/doc/guide.rst

 >>> pyudev.udev_version()
 181

-This prints the version of pyudev itself and of the underlying libudev_
+This prints the version of pyudev itself and of the underlying libudev_.

 A note on versioning